hashgraph/hedera-transaction-tool/automation/k6/README.md

 - The `FRONTEND_VERSION` constant in `src/config/constants.ts` must match the backend's minimum supported version
 - Staging tests must be run **sequentially** (not in parallel) to get accurate performance measurements
 - Default test credentials (`k6perf@test.com` / `Password123`) are baked into the JS code; override via `-e USER_EMAIL=... -e USER_PASSWORD=...`
+- `HEDERA_NETWORK` defaults to `mainnet` for both seeding and k6 queries; if changed, use the same value for both to keep data consistent

 ## Reports